Columbia Park Torrance CA United States

 There are also many other fun things to do at Columbia Park.
 The park has a jogging path, several baseball diamonds, a community garden, and the largest playground in Torrance.
-The park is also home to the Home Garden Learning Center, which teaches homeowners about home composting.
+This park is also home to the Home Garden Learning Center, which teaches homeowners about home composting.
 The park has been designated as one of twelve Smart Gardening Centers in Los Angeles County.
-The park is also home to the tallest sculpture in Torrance.
+Columbia is also home to the tallest sculpture in Torrance.

 Dog park in Torrance CA